1. Choose a reliable shipping company.

 Use a standard commercial bottle shipper suitable for your product.

-- Take steps to ensure sample integrity (Freeze juice samples, or pack with ice packs.)
+- Take steps to ensure sample integrity (Limit headspace for volatile analysis.
+Freeze juice samples, or pack with ice packs.)

 - Pack well in a padded envelope or insulated box.
 Include sufficient padding to prevent breakage or leaks.